 ECommerce touches many areas within the Department of Trade and Industry.
 From consumer protection, cross border ecommerce, intellectual property, export promotion, MSME development.
 Yes We are a Team.
 We Are Ecommerce.

 “If you know the enemy and know yourself, you need not fear the result Of a hundred battles……To fight and conquer in all your battles is not Supreme excellence, Supreme excellence consists in breaking the enemy’s resistance without fighting.” – Sun Tzu, The Art of War

 Assistant Secretary Pacheco, 21 years in the DTI, was designated ECommerce Lead in February 2019.
 She is responsible for the overall direction of the ECommerce Division tasked to promote the growth and development of ECommerce in the country.

 “Our work is a reflection of who we are as a person.“

-Wea Bohol has recently been promoted as Senior Trade and Industry Development Specialist of the Ecommerce Division.
-She is the Team Leader and executes all the priority programs of the Ecommerce Division.
+Wea Bohol is the Supervising Trade and Industry Development Specialist of the ECommerce Division.
+She is the Team Leader and executes all the priority programs of the ECommerce Division.

 ECommerce Program Team